-Figure 5.15 illustrates the pre-operational system development process, with step 9 highlighted.
+Figure 5.10 illustrates the pre-operational system development process, with step 9 highlighted.

-Figure 5.15 - Pre-Operational System Development Process
+Figure 5.10 - Pre-Operational System Development Process

-As Figure 5.15 shows, the objective of step 9 is to produce pre-operational code.
-Preoperational code consists of the system components in the detailed design (software units and sub-units).
+As Figure 5.10 shows, the objective of step 9 is to produce pre-operational code.
+Pre-operational code consists of the system components in the detailed design (software units and sub-units).
 This code will be written and debugged, and ready for unit testing, but not formally tested.

 The process of producing a complete pre-operational product processing system involves writing, debugging, testing, refining, and integrating the code.
 Because these functions affect each other, the process is inherently iterative.
-Figure 5.16 illustrates this.
+Figure 5.11 illustrates this.

-Figure 5.16 - Iterative (Spiral) Development of Pre-Operational System processing system is expected during these steps.
+Figure 5.11 - Iterative (Spiral) Development of Pre-Operational System

+Note that steps 10 and 11 continue pre-operational system development.
+The refinement of the step 9 pre-operational code and integration into a complete pre-operational product processing system is expected during these steps.
 Therefore, the objective of the step 9 activities (write and debug code) is limited to producing code that is sufficiently mature and complete to allow unit testing.
-This is illustrated in Figure 5.16 as the output from step 9 is pre-operational code that is input to the Unit Test function of step 10.
+This is illustrated in Figure 5.11 as the output from step 9 is pre-operational code that is input to the Unit Test function of step 10.